robotra/Open-Source-Stroke-Coach/README.md

 * GPS (I used the Adafruit ultimate GPS breakout)

 ## Software
 Stroke detection is based on the values from teh accelerometer, smoothed by a low pass filter.
-This filtered data is then used to feed a peak detection algorithm, and time between peaks is used to calcualte stroke rate.
+This filtered data is then used to feed a peak detection algorithm, and time between peaks is used to calculate stroke rate.